ImagineCemeteries/ImagineCemeteries/240326_Manual/240917_c1_cliffnotes.md

 # Ghosts, Possesion and their Shadow Society
 What if your loved ones aren't _completely_ your loved ones, but a collection of personality traits from different entities fighting for control of them?
-What if your loved ones barely express theirselves at all, competing for their body and mind and failing most of the time?
+What if your loved ones barely express themselves at all, competing for their body and mind and failing most of the time?
 What if instead of haunted houses, we have haunted people?
 And they are haunted by a plethora of ghosts all competing for control?

 What if those ghosts are angry, difficult, shallow, spiteful... what if they are everywhere?
 What if they took over completely?